papyri/site-docs/checklist.md

 = _The Florida Ostraka: Documents from the Roman Army in Upper Egypt_, ed.
 R.S.
 Bagnall.
 Durham, N.C.
 1976.
 (Greek, Roman and Byzantine Monographs 7).
 Nos.
 1—31.
 [GRBS]

 ### O.Heid.
 = _Die griechischen Ostraka der Heidelberger Papyrus-Sammlung_, ed.
 Ch.
-Armoni, J. M. S. Cowey and D. Hagedorn with notes by W. Habermann.
+Armoni, J.M.S.
+Cowey and D. Hagedorn with notes by W. Habermann.
 Heidelberg 2005.
 (Veröffentlichungen aus der Heidelberger Papyrus-Sammlung N.F.
 11) Nos.
 1-525; nos.
 454-525 are descripta.
 There is Demotic in nos.
 2, 30 and 35.
 The ostraca published in P.Heid.
 III are all reedited in this volume.
 There is a concordance on pages 513-514.[CWV]

 ### O.Hor
 = _The Archive of Hor_, ed.
 J.D.
 Ray.
 London 1976.
 (Egypt Exploration Society, Texts from Excavations, 2).
 Nos.
 1—65; no. 1 is Greek, the rest Demotic.
 [EES]